Spiraline/RTAS2022-AE/manual.md

 # Experiment (b) (Figs. 1(b), 13, and 15)

 Experiment (b) is an implementation of the autonomous driving (AD) program, covered in Section VII.B in the paper.
 The implementation is based on [Autoware.AI](https://www.autoware.org/), an open-source AD stack.
-This experiment shows that the proposed safety-guranteeing mechanism is applicable to the actual AD system and can prevent physical errors.
+This experiment shows that the proposed safety guarantee mechanism is applicable to the actual AD system and can prevent physical errors.

 ## Overview of Remote setup

-Experiment (b) uses two computers:
+Experiment (b) uses two machines:
 1. A Linux computer where the AD stack is run and
 2. A Windows computer that provides a simulated driving environment to computer 1.